Flak tower: Flakturm II – Friedrichshain, Berlin

+The towers kept part of the collection of the Kaiser Friedrich Museum.

+In May 1945, several fires destroyed some of the collections.
+In total, more than 400 paintings and about 300 sculptures were missing due to looting during the fire or destroyed in the fire itself, including the works of Old Masters.

 Both towers were covered over and now appear to be natural hills in Volkspark Friedrichshain.
 The G-tower, known as Mont Klamott (Rubble Mountain) in Berlin, was the inspiration for songs by singer-songwriter Wolf Biermann and the rock band Silly.